Azure/azure-powershell/src/Network/Network/help/Get-AzNetworkManager.md

 ```

 ## DESCRIPTION
-The **Get-AzNetworkManager** cmdlet gets one or more virtual networks in a resource group.
+The **Get-AzNetworkManager** cmdlet gets one or more network managers in a resource group.

 ## EXAMPLES